3541/liba3/README.md

 - Refcounting.

 ## Features
-- Simple and lightweight — <2 kLOC.
-Less, without the optional `a3_hash` component.
+- Simple and lightweight — <3 kLOC.
 - Type-generic data structures — (Ab)uses preprocessor macros to imitate C++ templates.
 - C++ friendly — All headers are compatible, and convenient C++ wrappers are provided where appropriate (C++ is not required, however).